Last Updated on

 Vitamin C may help minimize many spring allergy symptoms by reducing inflammation related to allergic reactions.
 You can eat foods rich in vitamin C, or supplement with a whole foods vitamin C supplement.

-Clinical studies have shown that quercetin appers to mimic the antihistamine effect of certain drugs.
-If you can add sources of quercetin to your diet, such as garlic, onion, apple and cayenne pepper, it may help to prevent the symptoms of springtime allegies.
+Clinical studies have shown that quercetin appears to mimic the antihistamine effect of certain drugs.
+If you can add sources of quercetin to your diet, such as garlic, onion, apple and cayenne pepper, it may help to prevent the symptoms of springtime allergies.